CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/gettingstarted01.md

  ## Explanation of Components

- **Power Platform Environment**: The workspace for importing, managing, and testing solutions.
+ **Power Platform Environment**: The central workspace where you import, manage, and customize solutions within the Power Platform.
+It provides the necessary tools and interface for developing and testing various applications and components.

- **Starting Solution**: A pre-built solution used as a base for customization and enhancement.

- **Code Component**: Custom-built elements used to extend the functionality of Power Apps.
+ **Code Component**: Elements created to extend the functionality of Power Apps.
+These components involve writing and integrating custom logic, which enhances the capabilities and flexibility of canvas apps.

- **Custom Connector**: An interface that connects Power Platform apps with external data sources via APIs.
+ **Custom Connector**: Tools that allow Power Platform apps to connect with external data sources via APIs.
+These connectors enable seamless integration of external data and services into Power Platform applications.

- **Azure Function**: A serverless compute service for executing code on-demand, integrated with Power Platform.
+ **Azure Function**: Serverless compute services that run code on-demand to perform various tasks.
+Azure Functions are integrated into Power Platform apps to add advanced, scalable capabilities and handle specific operations.

- **GitHub Repository**: A version control system for managing and tracking changes to solutions and code.
+ **GitHub**: A version control system for managing and tracking changes to solutions and code.

  # **Getting Started with Your Developer in a day Workshop**